Emily Cohen

 Considerations

-Smaller city with fewer entertainment options
+Smaller city with fewer entertainment and nightlife options than Tel Aviv